snowplow/documentation/docs/understanding-tracking-design/managing-tracking-scenarios-console/index.md

 ![](images/ts-13.png)

 Once the scenario is published, it will no longer appear with the status **Draft** but instead with the status **Published** in the list view.
-When a scenario is published, you won't be able to edit it anymore unless you create a new **Draft** version.
-To do this  click on the scenario name from the list of tracking scenarios, and in the detailed view, instead of the previous **'Publish scenario'** button, you will see a **'Create a draft & edit'** button.
+When a scenario is published, you won't be able to edit it anymore, unless you create a new **Draft** version.
+To do this, click on the scenario name from the list of tracking scenarios, and in the detailed view, instead of the previous **'Publish scenario'** button, you will see a **'Create a draft & edit'** button.

 ![](images/ts-14.png)

-* * *

 ## Scharing a Tracking Scenario